Flag Desecration Amendment: Potential interpretations of the amendment

 In 2005, the First Amendment Center published a report titled "Implementing a Flag-Desecration Amendment to the U.S. Constitution: An end to the controversy ... or a new beginning?"
-The report pointed out that the effect of the proposed amendment would likely be challenged on collateral matters in ways that will require the courts, and ultimately the U.S. Supreme Court, to parse the exact meaning of ambiguous terms contained therein.
+The report pointed out that the effect of the proposed amendment would likely be challenged on collateral matters in ways that would require the courts, and ultimately the U.S. Supreme Court, to parse the exact meaning of ambiguous terms contained therein.
 The focus of the report was on the meanings that would be assigned to the phrases, "physical desecration" and "flag of the United States".

 The phrase "physical desecration" might be open to various interpretations concerning the uncertainty of the context of desecration.
 For example, uncertainty exists over whether the term includes the wearing of the flag as clothing, as a tattoo, or flying a flag upside-down.
 It is uncertain what can be interpreted as "physical desecration".
 Does it require that the flag be physically damaged, or made to appear damaged?
 It is also unclear whether "virtual flag desecration" (which could be defined as an artistic depiction of flag desecration, a computerized simulation of flag desecration, or burning any object which has a flag on it) would be subject to the amendment.
 There is also the question whether the perpetrator of such an act is required to have a specific intent to "desecrate" to be prosecuted.
 The Report of the 108th Congress, in proposing this amendment, stated: